BTC415/Ecommerce-Firebase/README.md

 I changed a couple of things from the course, such as using `typescript` instead of `javascript` and `scss` for styling.

 This is a great repository if you want to get started with integrating `Redux Saga` with typescript and `React.js`.
-Although it's pretty old and needs some code cleanup.

 Here was the challenge: